-The "How to Create a Community Action Plan" presentation is an essential tool for any community in the initial phases of its AARP Network of Age-Friendly Communities membership.
+The action plan presentation is an essential tool for any community in the initial phases of its AARP Network of Age-Friendly States and Communities membership.

-Once enrolled in the AARP network, a community has a total of two years to complete a community assessment and develop a community action plan.
+Once enrolled in the AARP network, a community has up to two years to complete a community assessment and develop a community action plan.

 While there is flexibility in how a plan is created and what it will do, every action plan should include the following:

-- A statement of what must be achieved (aka: the goal or output)
+- A statement of what must be achieved (aka: the goals or output)